SandeepGitHub3/ds-algo/notes/structy/6-Graphs.md

 Learn
 - how to construct AdjMap - Graph from the list of Nodes
-- Since no mention of acyclic graph, lets guard aginst acyclic graph, by marking the nodes as visited to avoid getting into infinite loop
+- Since no mention of acyclic graph, lets guard aginst cyclic graph, by marking the nodes as visited to avoid getting into infinite loop

 ```
  List<List<String>> edges = List.of(